geo909/MSequences2CoveringArrays/README.md

 	The representatives that you can choose from can be found in the third column of `output.csv`.

     The program will print on the screen the best set of columns and update this information whenever it finds something better.
-This set of columns is nothing less than the covering array in compact form; to see how we obtain the actual matrix, check Section 4.4.
+This set of columns is the covering array in compact form; to see how we obtain the actual matrix, check Section 4.4.

 ## Some details on the precalculations